-All coaches manufactured by KZRV 50-A, 125/250-V, 3-pole, 4-wire, have 30 amp, and some units have grounding type optional 50 amp service available.
+All coaches manufactured by KZRV have 30 amp service, and some units have optional 50 amp service available.

 A 50 amp service is a 240-volt hook-up.
 There is no appliance or other component requiring 240 volts in this coach.
 For more information, see the section later in this chapter, 50 Amp (Optional).